Some of these stories at work are too funny while others will make you cringe in sympathy.

 If haven't laughed or winced enough for today yet, check out the full list of embarrassing moments, work-related or not, in Scott's blog post and comments.

 Outside of work, I remember once going for a routine doctor appointment.
 My doctor was part of a student mentorship program and there was always an intern around when I visited.
-My doctor looked the role too, with a big head of frizzy, graying hair that made him seem older than he was.
+My doctor looked the professor role too, with a big mop of frizzy, graying hair.

 It had been a long time since my last visit and while chatting, the intern mentioned that a new girl had been born to the doctor's family.
 I turned to the doc.